 All of a sudden, the world seemed bigger, not scarier because I was single.

 4. Life is full of some pretty great people.

 While walking through the healing process, I leaned on my friends and family in ways I never had before the breakup.
 I talked about the thoughts that swirled around in my mind and how they hurt my heart.
 I let the people I trusted in, allowed them to speak into the mess, and I realized that I had a whole lot more love in my life than I ever knew was there—with or without a significant other.
 Overall, my relationships deepened, and so did I.

 5. I like me!

 This was honestly a new concept for me.
-Because I took time to consider what I enjoyed, explore my interests, meet new people, and invest in my relationships, I felt like an interesting person!
+Because I took the time to consider what I enjoyed, explore my interests, meet new people, and invest in my relationships, I felt like an interesting person!
 Self-discovery led to self-development, and I enjoyed the growth process.

-The years I spent as a single woman were so sweet and truly, very exciting!
+The years I spent as a single woman were so sweet and truly very exciting!
 Once I got through the pain, it was like a door opened up to a whole new world.

 When you give yourself time to heal, you begin to see what you’re really made of.
 At first, it might be a rude awakening, like it was for me.
-I didn’t really like what I saw inside…in fact, I felt like there really wasn’t much substance at all.
+I didn’t really like what I saw inside.
+In fact, I felt like there really wasn’t much substance at all.
 But, if you choose to walk through the pain rather than around it, you will amaze yourself.
-You will literally watch yourself become stronger, braver, kinder, and more independent every single day.
+You will watch yourself become stronger, braver, kinder, and more independent every single day.
 You will grow as a person, and you will be so proud of who you’re becoming: a strong woman.